tahayusab/DSA210-Project/README.md

 ## 🎯 Objectives

-- **Analyze correlations** between discrimination factors and happiness scores.
+- **Quantify** the relationship between happiness and various forms of discrimination.
-- **Identify trends** among countries with high/low discrimination levels.
+- **Identify global trends** among countries with higher or lower exclusion.
-- **Explore confounding factors** (GDP, education, governance).
+- **Control for confounding factors** such as GDP, governance, and personal freedoms.
-- **Develop a predictive model** estimating happiness based on inclusivity indicators.
+- **Prototype predictive models** of happiness from social metrics.
-- **Provide insights** on how inclusivity policies affect national well-being.
+- **Deliver actionable insights** to improve inclusivity and national well-being.

 ---